anandkulkarnisg/ExpirableCache/README.md

 # ExpirableCache

 A Simple Cache in C++ that implements thread safe Cache and expirable Oject policy.
-This is still work in progress and initial commit will be done before 19 Sep 2018.
+This is still work in progress and initial commit will be done before end of Sep 2018.